zpzim/SCAMP/docs/source/performance.rst

 I contacted the stumpy maintainer years ago asking for these bad faith comparisons to be removed, but they refused.
 To set the record straight, here is a fair comparison of pyscamp and stumpy done on the same system.

 The tables below shows that pyscamp is faster than stumpy by a factor of 20x or more on the CPU, 6x faster on GeForce GPUs, and 60x faster using Tesla Series GPUs (pyscamp is even faster here because the bottleneck on GeForce cards is fp64 compute, GeForce cards are optimized for lower precision computation).
-As you can see if we switch to single precision in pyscamp the GeForce performance signifigantly increases.
+Pyscamp has a single precision mode for GPU compute which makes GeForce performance better, but this is not reported to keep the playing field level.

 Both systems are using the following dependencies installed from conda-forge: ``pyscamp-gpu v4.0.0`` ``stumpy v1.11.1`` ``python v3.9.12`` ``cudatoolkit v11.6.0`` ``numba v0.55.1`` ``numpy v1.21.6`` ``scipy v1.8.1``

+All GPU compute is done in FP64, FP32 numbers aren't reported.

 pyscamp vs stumpy (System 1: 20 logical cores, 1x GeForce RTX 3080)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""